Team-Tea-Time/laravel-forum/readme.md

 It focus on taking care of all the tedious and repetiting work of forum creation (categories, subcategories, topics, messages).
 Allowing you to spend more time on you website features and how the forum integrates with you application.
 This package will provide multiple hooks such as specials events and custom closures to allow you to customise his behavior.
 Additionnaly, you'll be able to extends forum's core classes to implement you own methods directly inside the core.

+This package is far from finished, and pull requests are always welcome to make this package better together.

 ## Installation

+### Import the package

 To install, simply add the following line to your composer .json and run composer update:

-### Import the package

 ```json
 "atrakeur/forum": "dev-master"